-The hard truth is there are plenty of decent men out there who don’t want to hurt you, but don’t know what else to say.
-They feel saying, “I’ll call you” is easier because they think this is what is expected.
-Many think not asking is too hard to get away with.
+The hard truth is there are plenty of decent men out there who don’t want to hurt you, but don’t know what else to say at the end of a date.
+They feel that saying, “I’ll call you” is easier because they think this is what you expect.
+Many men feel the pressure of being a nice guy and think not asking is too hurtful if they are not interested.

 What Can You Do?

 Be smart!
 Learn about what men really mean when they are evasive.
 Know that when a man says, “I’ll call you,” he might never follow through.
 This way, you won’t be waiting around or disappointed.
 You can go about your business and meet other men.
 And if he does call, then that is a wonderful surprise!

 If a man is genuinely interested, he’ll contact you within a few days and ask you out again for the following week.
 Now that’s a man with potential.

 To learn more about understanding men and finding a quality guy, listen my free program 5 Surefire Ways to Attract a Quality Guy